 130 votes - 1% of all votes

 You or your IP have already voted.
 Thanks! 🙂

 Because of the high price of analog film, Editing Video used to be reserved for big Studio productions like Hollywood Movies and TV Shows that could handle the cost.

 Nowadays, Video Editing has become accessible to almost everyone and the need is higher than ever before:

 With Video Platforms such as YouTube or Vimeo being as popular as they are, there is a multitude of users who upload their own Videos that were edited on their own Computers or Laptops.

 Laptop vs Desktop for Video Editing

 Laptops can be quite powerful, but they will always be outperformed (performance-wise) by desktop Computers & Workstations.

-A desktop Computer has more room for Hardware components, so they can use more power and be cooled better.
+A desktop Computer has more room, so the Hardware Components can use more power and be cooled more easily.

 Let’s take a look at some of the key features that make or break a good Laptop for Video Editing: